shehzadashiq/aws-bootcamp-cruddur-2023/journal/week11.md

 - Rollbar stopped working despite working earlier with no errors thrown.
 - Earlier on in the bootcamp I changed my seed script to include the BIO column so I do not need to run the migrations script
 - Gitpod.yml would not always work.
 To resolve this I created a bootstrap script which automated the common tasks for me.
 This also worked in my local environment
+- To save costs in Week 10, I had tore down the CFN stacks.
+This meant in WeekX I could no longer remember which stacks needed to exist as I had not yet finished documentation.
+Troubleshooting this consumed a lot of time.

 ### Issues during CI/CD stack deployment